georou/cod2-selinux/README.md

 * If you're getting permission errors, uncomment permissive in the .te file and try again.
 Re-check logs for any issues.

-* Ease way to add in allow rules is the below command, then copy or redirect into the .te module.
+* Easy way to add in allow rules is the below command, then copy or redirect into the .te module.
 Rebuild and re-install:
 * Don't forget to actually look at what is suggested. audit2allow will most likely go for a coarse grained permission!
 * Check man audit2allow for different switches.
 Either use ref policy or not.
 ```sh